ahochsteger/gmail-processor/docs/config-schema-v1.md

 ### V1Config.processedLabel

-Gmail label for processed threads (will be created, if not existing)
+GMail label for processed threads (will be created, if not existing)

 * **Type**: `string`
 * **Required**:  &#10003; Yes